How does a flash glucose monitor and CGM work?

 If you’re in England, Wales or Scotland, check the latest guidelines on who should be offered a flash glucose monitor or CGM on the NHS.
 If you’re in Northern Ireland, you’ll need to check with your healthcare team.

-Generally people with type 1 diabetes should be offered a CGM or flash glucose monitor and some people with type 2 diabetes may be offered a flash glucose monitor to help manage daibetes.
+Generally people with type 1 diabetes should be offered a CGM or flash glucose monitor and some people with type 2 diabetes may also be offered a CGM or flash glucose monitor to help manage diabetes.

 Getting free Flash sensors and CGM sensors